 Wilson Sinclair is an economist in the Food Markets Branch of the Food Economics Division.
 His research, data, and outreach responsibilities focus on food expenditures and firm-level decisions in food marketing related to sales, employment, entry, and growth.
 Wilson’s M.S. research resulted in second place at the Graduate Student Paper Award at the 2017 Western Agricultural Economics Association and a publication in the Journal of Agriculture and Applied Economics.

-Prior to joining the Economic Research Service in May 2020, Wilson spent 2 years at the U.S Geological Survey focusing on non-market valuation of ecosystem services and 2 years in the Western U.S. working in environmental consulting.
+Before joining the Economic Research Service in May 2020, Wilson spent 2 years at the U.S Geological Survey focusing on non-market valuation of ecosystem services and 2 years in the western United States working in environmental consulting.

 Sinclair, W., C. Huber, and L. Richardson.
 2020.
 “Valuing tourism to a historic World War II national memorial,” Journal of Cultural Heritage.